CYSTIC FIBROSIS GUIDE TO SSD BENEFITS

 ASSESSING YOUR CONDITION

 The main question is whether the symptoms caused by the disease impedes your ability to work.
-Specifically, you must meet one or more of SSA’s listings which are found in SSA’s “Blue Book.”
+Specifically, you must meet a listing found in SSA’s “Blue Book.”
 The listing for cystic fibrosis is 3.04.

 The listing includes things like your “forced expiratory volume” and blood oxygen saturation.
 Another item, for instance, is whether you have complications resulting in three hospitalizations in a year.